Codecademy/docs/content/c/concepts/user-input/user-input.md

 ---
-Title: 'User Input'
+Title: "User Input"
 Description: 'The scanf() function, which stands for “scan format", reads a formatted string from the standard input stream, which is usually the user keyboard. pseudo scanf("formatted string", &variable);  Here, the user can enter a value in the terminal, press Enter, and that number will get stored in the pinNumber variable. c scanf("%d", &pinNumber);'
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Code Foundations'
+  - "Code Foundations"
 Tags:
-  - 'Input'
+  - "Input"
-  - 'Print'
+  - "Print"
-  - 'Variables'
+  - "Variables"
 CatalogContent:
-  - 'learn-c'
+  - "learn-c"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The `scanf()` function, which stands for “scan format", reads a formatted string from the standard input stream, which is usually the user keyboard.